-When determining protein requirements for athletes, it's important to look at the athlete's overall diet.
-Athletes who consume diets adequate in carbohydrate and fat end up using less protein for energy than those who consume a higher protein diet.
+When determining protein requirements for athletes, it's important to look at the athlete's overall eating pattern.
+Athletes who consume adequate carbohydrates and fat end up using less protein for energy than those who consume a higher amount of protein.
 This means that protein can go toward building and maintaining lean body mass.
 Athletes need to ensure that they also are meeting needs for carbs and fat, not just protein.

-Muscle growth happens only when exercise and diet are combined.
+Muscle growth happens only when exercise and nutrition are combined.

 For example, research has shown that timing of protein intake plays a role.
 Eating high-quality protein (such as meat, fish, eggs, dairy or soy) within two hours after exercise — either by itself or with a carbohydrate — enhances muscle repair and growth.